quasariumm/BUas_Intake/LearningProgressLog.md

 Fixed the rotation issue.
 Turned out that the constructor of `UserObjects::EditableObject` had the following order `..., const float unitSize, const float newRotation = 0, ...` and I gave those two arguments in the wrong order, leading to it rotating the object at a constant angle equal to the unit size.
 Got to work on the `PhysicsObject::BouncyObject` that is inside of the bounce pad.
 Made a money bag sprite.

+## 2024-04-09
+Fixed the fact that the angle at which the ball bounced from the BouncePad was wrong by setting the orientation's angle to `sf::degrees(90.f - newRotation)` instead of `sf::degrees(newRotation)`.
+Added money bags to the level file and implemented a system to read them from the file and draw them on the screen.

+## 2024-04-10
+Implemented the collision of the money bags.
+Tried to make them fall with no collision using threads, which didn't work.

+## 2024-04-11
+Made them fall.
+Standard threads worked while SFML threads didn't.